Find out how we are improving for the benefit of all students.

 Course and teaching evaluations are conducted online, through the ‘SET’ (Summative Evaluation of Teaching) system.

+In 2018, as a result of student and staff feedback the SET evaluation period has been moved to the final two weeks of semester.
 Students may complete evaluations online anywhere, at any time during the evaluation period.

 We are committed to providing students with a first-rate, international-standard teaching, learning and research environment.
 We have launched a massive investment programme, totalling nearly $500 million to improve the University's infrastructure, systems and buildings.